PaNOSC-ViNYL/ase/doc/ase/visualize.rst

 This provides an interface to various visualization tools, such as RasMol, VMD, VTK...
 If no viewer is specified, a simple built-in viewer is opened.
-You can plot your ``atoms``, which are an instance of the :class:`Atoms` class, simply by doing
+You can plot your ``atoms``, which is an :class:`Atoms` object, simply by doing

 .. highlight:: python